- By Jesse Wolf Hardin, 2012 (softcover, 376 pages)

 - By Katja Swift and Ryn Midura, 2018 (softcover, 235 pages)

-Herbal Medicine for Beginners is a helpful step by step guide for the beginning herbalist, utilizing 35 essential herbs and providing over 100 herbal formulations for common uses.
-Organized in a simple-to-follow three-part format, this excellent beginner’s guide has appeal for herbalists of all levels.
+Herbal Medicine for Beginners is a helpful step by step guide for budding herbalist, utilizing 35 essential herbs and providing over 100 herbal formulations for common uses.
+Authors Katja Swift and Ryn Midura provide an array of simple-to-follow recipes in this excellent beginner’s guide.

 - By Sharol Tilgner ND, 2009 (softcover, 439 pages)

-A complete handbook for the herbal practitioner, Herbal Medicine From the Heart of the Earth contains detailed information on 190 valuable herbs, including: specific indications, general uses, active constituents, dosage, and contraindications.
-The herbal information is organized by body systems to make the learning process easier.
+Herbal Medicine from the Heart of the Earth by Sharol Tilgner, contains detailed information on 190 valuable herbs, including: specific indications, general uses, constituents, and contraindications organized by body system.

 - By James Green, 2000 (softcover, 384 pages)